HHACarvalho/libdb-nodejs/README.md

 }
 ```

+**Returns:** If successful returns the code 201 and a copy of the created role.
+Otherwise, the code 400 and an error message.

+---
+___

 ### Find all roles - http://localhost:3000/role/all - GET

 Retrieves a list of all roles.

+**Returns:** If successful returns the code 200 and a list of all roles.
+Otherwise, the code 404 and an error message.

+---
+___

 ### Update role - http://localhost:3000/role - PUT